Florida is Kind to Canines Updated 2-22-2010 doortosummer.com

 Lake Park on North Dale Mabry Hwy just south of VanDyke Road in

-this has never been enforced on the back trails.
-Many N. Tampa area
+but this has never been enforced on the back trails.
+Many N. Tampa

-people socialize and walk their dogs there.
-During warmer months watch
+area people socialize and walk their dogs there.
+During warmer

 for pygmy rattle snakes !